Radiotherapy for Benign Disease - Board Review Summary

 FeaturePractical point

-IndicationActive endocrine orbitopathy with manifest ocular muscle dysfunction, often with steroids
+IndicationActive inflammatory orbitopathy with ocular muscle dysfunction, diplopia, or steroid-responsive inflammatory symptoms.

-TechniqueLateral opposed photon fields; cover orbital funnel / posterior orbit; spare lenses
+TechniqueLateral opposed photon fields; cover posterior orbit / orbital apex and spare lenses.

 Lymphatic Fistula / Lymphorrhea

 Persistent lymphatic fistulas can respond to very low-dose RT after conservative or surgical approaches fail.
-The German guideline reports dose ranges from 0.3-3 Gy/fx to total 1-15 Gy, but emphasizes that low single doses such as 0.3-0.5 Gy may work well.
+Practical single doses such as 0.3-0.5 Gy may work well, often with total dose only 1-3 Gy, though broader ranges up to 15 Gy have been described.
 Target the fistula tract/reservoir plus margin, track drainage volume daily, and stop once secretion has ceased.

 Rare Benign Tumor / Tumor-Like Conditions